Q. Why does condensation happen?

 A. Yes, all metal air vents (regular grille vents and Aria Vents) run the risk of condensation.
 This is due to a combination of environmental factors and the metal material.
-The difference between getting condensation with regular grille vents versus our Drywall Pro, is if you experience condensation with a Drywall Pro it can affect the drywall mudding and paint.
+The difference between getting condensation with regular grille vents versus our Drywall Pro is that if you experience condensation with a Drywall Pro it can affect the drywall mudding and paint.

 Q. If my Aria Vent gets in contact with moisture, will it rust?

 A. Aria Vent metal products are made with galvanized sheet metal, and further protected with powder coated paint.
 This makes them more resistant to rusting and oxidization.
-However, excessive exposure to moisture (ie. long term pooling of water/ condensation) may cause the metal to rust over time.
+However, excessive exposure to moisture (ie. long term pooling of water/condensation) may cause the metal to rust over time.